AmosKorir/Patterner-googlemap-patterns/readme.md

   ): Bitmap

 ```
-**To run this example you need to set the you map api key in local.properties file**
+**To run this example you need to set your map api key in local.properties file**

-add below and change the value to you api key
+add below line and change the value to your api key

 ```json